ibm-cloud-docs/vmwaresolutions/vmonic/relnotes_v17.md

 ### Enhancements to the deployment of Zerto disaster recovery
 {: #relnotes_v17-zerto}

 The deployment of Zerto disaster recovery is now automated rather than handled through a support ticket.
-All Zerto components, such as a private portable subnet, a Windows VSI (Virtual Service Instance), and the Zerto license charges are listed on the estimated cost, so you can review before you place your order.
-For more information, see [Deployment process of Zerto disaster recovery](/docs/services/vmwaresolutions/services?topic=vmware-solutions-addingzertodr).
+All Zerto components are listed on the estimated cost, so you can review before you place your order.
+Component examples include a private portable subnet, a Windows VSI (Virtual Service Instance), and the Zerto license charges.
+For more information, see [Deployment process of Zerto disaster recovery](/docs/services/vmwaresolutions?topic=vmware-solutions-addingzertodr).

 ### NSX license upgrade capabilities
 {: #relnotes_v17-nsx}

 You can upgrade your NSX license edition from the **Summary** tab of your vCenter Server instance.
 The license upgrade replaces all existing NSX SoftLayer licenses in your account with the new license.
-For more information, see [Viewing vCenter Server instances](/docs/services/vmwaresolutions/vcenter?topic=vmware-solutions-vc_viewinginstances).
+For more information, see [Viewing vCenter Server instances](/docs/services/vmwaresolutions?topic=vmware-solutions-vc_viewinginstances).

 ## Usability enhancements
 {: #relnotes_v17-ui}